chrisnatali/dotfiles/README.md

 5. Follow the rest of the arch guide from 'Configure the network' on down

+6. Reboot without the usb drive and ensure that arch boots up.

 ### Debian (TODO:  Similar to above, but without pacman specifics)

 ## Configuration and Package Install

 1. Install baseline archlinux or debian/ubuntu instance (see above).
-You should still have `dotfiles-master` as your working directory with the install scripts from the steps above.
+You should still have `dotfiles-master` (with the install scripts) in `/root`, cd into it if it's not already your working directory.
 If you skipped that part for some reason, do step 1 from above.

 2. Run `./base.sh` `./cjn_user.sh` and `./install.sh` as root
 3. If all went well,  `rm -rf dotfiles-master`